 An object in motion will keep moving with the same speed and in the same direction unless another force acts on it.

-Basically that means an object that is motionless, will stay motionless unless a force acts on it.
-Imagine a toy car on the floor, it will only move if someone gives it a push.
+Basically, that means a motionless object will stay motionless unless a force acts on it.
+Imagine a toy car on the floor; it will only move if someone pushes it.

 Experiments to Demonstrate Newton’s First Law

 A rocket mouse is a fantastic demonstration of Newton’s First Law.
 The cone on the milk bottle is at rest until the force of air being pushed out of the milk bottle ( when you squeeze it ) sends the cone flying into the air.

 Newton’s First Law is sometimes referred to as the Law of Inertia.
 This means that if an object is moving in a straight line, it will continue moving in a straight line unless a force acts on it.

 An excellent way to demonstrate this is with a simple inertia experiment.

 If you pull the yellow card fast enough, the black column will fall to the side, and the lemon will fall in a straight line into the glass!
 The video below shows this in action.